 Say hello to a chia pudding that will remind you of a delicious creamsicle!

 This recipe is made with the perfect balance of orange flavour and creaminess from coconut milk, and just a hint of sweetness from some maple syrup.
+Similar to this pina colada chia pudding, this recipe has bright flavor and nourishing ingredients!
 These cups are healthy and naturally vegan and gluten-free!

 Why you’ll love this recipe